 Unit trusts suit practices with stable ownership and predictable contribution levels but can feel rigid in high‑growth or high‑turnover environments.
 If trusts are considered fixed trusts they are proposed to be excluded from the Federal Budget changes.

-Why hybrid trusts are used:
+Why hybrid trusts have been used:

 - Equity vs effort separation: Units reflect ownership, capital, goodwill or risk, while discretionary distributions reflect clinical work, leadership roles or management contributions